arkaditya765/autoplainai/AutoPlanAI_Project_Report.md

    - **Mechanism**: Maintains a runtime hash map (`cache_key -> embedding_vector`) on the client instance.
    - **Operation**: Prevents repetitive embedding requests for identical queries or texts during multi-agent turns of a single execution flow.

+3. **Persistent MD5-Checksum PDF Vector Cache (`*_vector_cache.json`)**:
+   - **Location**: `app/data/` (e.g. `maruti_safety_policy_vector_cache.json`).
+   - **Mechanism**: Caches text paragraphs and their 3072-dimensional vector embeddings generated by `gemini-embedding-2` for PDF safety manuals.
+   - **Operation**: On execution, the tool computes the MD5 checksum of the target PDF file.
+If a matching cache file exists with the same checksum, embeddings are loaded instantly from local disk.
+If the PDF's hash differs or the cache is missing, the tool reads page lines using `pypdf`, requests new embeddings from the Gemini API, and updates the cache.
+   - **Result**: Ensures subsequent PDF queries bypass expensive text extraction and API embedding generation completely, yielding sub-10ms startup times.

 ---

 ## 7. Design Patterns Used